MasalaMunch/fuzzier-matcher/README.md

 ## Demo

 * [queueshare.com/FuzzierMatcherDemo/play](https://queueshare.com/FuzzierMatcherDemo/play)
-* Note: I've realized the demo is slow not because of the matching algorithm, but because it draws too many results onto the screen.
+* I've realized the demo is slow not because of the matching algorithm, but because it draws too many results onto the screen.
 This will be fixed in the next QueueShare update.

 ## Basic Usage